wilfredinni/python-cheatsheet/cheatsheet/dataclasses.md

 ## Type hints

 It is mandatory to define the data type in dataclass.
-However, If you don't want specify the datatype then, use `typing.Any`.
+However, If you would rather not specify the datatype then, use `typing.Any`.

 ```python
 >>> from dataclasses import dataclass